Ignite your skills, electrify your career.

 You will be asked to express a preference for one of the following streams on application:

 Your placements could include design of rolling stock upgrades, specification of electrical systems for stations, testing and commissioning for a new signalling system upgrade, delivering power systems for a railway extension, or assuring the safety of new electrical installations for traffic control systems.

 Your placements will include Systems Engineering and Systems Integration on our major schemes, working at all phases in the project lifecycle from outcome definition through options development to design, delivery and subsequent system operation.

 Your placements could include work on signalling and control systems both on the street and on rail, or supporting the development of our telecoms networks such as CCTV or emergency phone systems.
 There is also a strong focus on protecting our systems through effective and appropriate cyber security measures.

 Where can this career take me?

-Over time, we would expect you to be taking on more responsible assignments, leading engineering teams and liaising with internal and external stakeholders to deliver complex projects.
+Within five years, we would expect you to be taking on Senior Engineer Level assignments, leading engineering teams and liaising with internal and external stakeholders to deliver complex projects.
 This experience in turn will facilitate your application for Chartered Engineer status.
 Graduates can go on to undertake engineering management roles on multi-discipline projects of national importance, directly improving the experience of the travelling public and transforming how London moves.